 If you have a college degree or post-graduate degree, you likely have a good amount of student loan debt.
 This debt is crippling for many Americans.
-Due to COVID 19, many families are facing a different situation when it comes to pay for this year’s college costs.
+Due to COVID 19, many families are facing a different situation when it comes to paying for this year’s college costs.
 Some are asking the question: How to take advantage of lower student loan interest rates?

 The good news is that federal student loan interest rates are being frozen or lowered.
 If you currently have student loan debt or you will need to take student loans out this year, you are likely wondering how you make these lower interest rates work for you.
 At PayForED, we make it our job to offer smart and efficient student loan solutions using our optimized software.
 Read on to learn more about student loans and interest rates.

 Who Does Lower Interest Rates Effect?

-Depending on borrower’s position, current debt structure and credit score, not everyone will be able to benefit from lower student loan interest rates right now.
+Depending on the borrower’s position, current debt structure, and credit score, not everyone will be able to benefit from lower student loan interest rates right now.
 Those who are taking out loans through the federal government will get the most from these lower interest rates.
 Federal student loan interest rates are still at low rates in comparison to prior years.

 Interest rates might vary from different private student loan lenders.
 Private loans have some advantages since their fees are normally much lower and it can reduce the legal liability for parents considering Parent PLUS loans.
 The private student loan interest rates will depend on the borrower’s and the co-signers credit score.

 Fortunately, if you’re currently out of school and working on paying off the loan amount on your own, these low-interest rates could be a great opportunity.
 When consolidating your federal loans, the calculation uses the weighted average of all your federal loans and does not use current market interest rates.
 That is a major disadvantage to the federal loan process.

 Variable-Rate Student Loans